Orlando Airport therapy dogs pilot program just launched this last Friday!

 We think the airport has put its best paws forward by launching the all-new “MCO Paw Pilots” program.

 The new Orlando Airport therapy dogs program offers travelers the chance to decompress during travel.
 Studies show that interacting with animals increases the hormone oxytocin, which makes us feel happier.
-And we all want more happy at airports!
+And we all want happier at airports!

 What to know about the Orlando Airport, “MCO Paw Pilots.”